Keeping you and the clinic safe – Covid-19 information

 What is traditional acupuncture?

-Acupuncture is a complementary approach to health where fine needles are used to stimulate specific points located on channels that run along the body in order to support our natural healing processes.
+Acupuncture is a holistic and complementary approach to health.
+A thorough diagnosis, based on the principles of traditional Chinese medicine, identifies the imbalances that needs addressing.
+Fine needles are used to stimulate specific points on the body in order to re-establish balance and support our natural healing processes.

 The good function of the body, the mind and the emotions are regarded as interdependent in traditional Chinese medicine.
 When life gets in the way, the fine balance existing between these three levels of health can be disturbed and symptoms arise.
 Similarly, imbalance will make it harder to recover from illness or injury.
 Acupuncture aims at supporting the balance of our overall system to help recovering and maintaining health.